top of page

 • Writer's pictureSerena O'Meley

-Former Ruthven Primary School - Diary 2016-2022
+Former Ruthven Primary School - Diary 2016-2023

 This diary is composed of links to newspaper articles, questions to Darebin Council and my Facebook posts about the former Ruthven Primary School site.
 To ensure that the new reserve continues to be protected and enhanced will require ongoing vigilance by the community.
+The site has recently been renamed 'Wat Ganbo Park'.

 The official ribbon cutting at the new children's playground at the former Ruthven Primary School site.
 Pictured are Darebin Mayor, Cr Lina Messina, Environment Minister, Hon.
 Lily D'Ambrosio and new Labor candidate for Preston, Nathan Lambert.
 Thanks to everyone for coming out on a freezing cold day!